miughetta/dig333-devlog/README.md

 - Connect a variable resistor to a Raspberry Pi <br>
 - Measure the position of its rotation<br>
 12.2.
 Measuring Light <br>
-- Measure light intensity with a raspberry pi and photoresistor<br>
+- Measure light intensity with a Raspberry Pi and photoresistor<br>
 See also: Adafruit RPi 11 - ds18b20 Temperature Sensing  <br>
 12.3.
 Detecting Methane <br>
 - Measuring gas levels using a methane sensor<br>